TobiasPiontek/NauticNavigation/README.md

 - [Sources](#Sources)
 # Manual
 ## Requirements
-OS: Windows 10, Linux might work <br/>
+OS: Windows 10, Linux<br/>
 RAM: 16gb <br/>
-an installed [Java runtime environment](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) with at least Java 8+
+- an installed [JDK](https://www.oracle.com/de/java/technologies/javase/javase-jdk8-downloads.html) with at least Java 8+
+- an installed maven for build on console

+Remark: The code was tested under Windows and Windows subsystem for linux and should work.
+MacOS was not tested

 ## How to build

+### build with Intellij
 - Import the project into [IntelliJ Community Edition](https://www.jetbrains.com/de-de/idea/download/#section=windows)
   - ***[optional Steps for grid graph generation]***
     - Go to the VM-options of the main method and add -Xmx8192m as a parameter or higher to allow the projekct to allocate enough ram during grid graph generation